o-gs/dji-firmware-tools/README.md

 This is an alternative implementation to parser from [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck), more focused on hacking.

+# Step by step instruction

+Such instruction will not be provided.
+These tools are for engineers with vast hardware and software knowledge.
+You need to know what you're doing to achieve anything with these tools.

+This is to make sure the tools won't be used by script kiddies to disable security mechanisms and to allow breaking the law.

+If you can't understand how the tools work, you should not use them.
+If any warnings are shown, you must investigate the cause to make sure final firmware will not be damaged.
+You are using the tools on your own risk.

 # Firmware structure

-Documentation of the formware format is held within [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck) project.
+Documentation of the firmware format is held within [phantom-licensecheck](https://github.com/probonopd/phantom-licensecheck) project.
 Some details can be checked by looking inside the scripts in this repository.

 # Tools

 Below the specific tools are described in short.
+Running them without parameters will give you details on supported commands in each of them.

 ### dji_fwcon.py